STAT545-UBC-hw-2018-19/hw02-CeciliaLe07/hw02-CeciliaLe07.md

 ### Continent

-Let's explore the variable *continent* which is a categorical variable, so in order to know its levels and corresponding couts we can produce a barplot:
+Let's explore the variable *continent* which is a categorical variable, so in order to know its levels and corresponding counts we can produce a barplot:

 ![](hw02-CeciliaLe07_files/figure-markdown_github/unnamed-chunk-7-1.png)